SUSE/kiwi_sle15/doc/source/contributing.rst

 to the Open Build Service using :command:`osc`.

-.. [#f1] Sphinx requires a plethora of additional LaTeX
-         packages.
-Unfortunately there is currently no comprehensive list available.
-On Ubuntu/Debian installing `texlive-latex-extra`
-         should be sufficient.
-For Fedora, consult the package list from :file:`.gitlab-ci.yml`.

-.. [#f2] Configure your editor to automatically break lines and/or reformat
+.. [#f1] Configure your editor to automatically break lines and/or reformat
          paragraphs.
 For Emacs you can use `M-x set-fill-column RET 75` and `M-x auto-fill-mode RET` for automatic filling of paragraphs in conjunction with `M-x fill-paragraph` (usually bound to `M-q`) to